Nominations for 2021 will open Summer 2020.

-*Open to midcareer women technologists employed by for-profit, nonprofit, and government organizations.
+*This award is open to midcareer women technologists employed by for-profit, nonprofit, and government organizations.

 The Emerging Technologist Abie Award is a new award that highlights the creative ways women in technology confront problems and seek solutions.
 We want to celebrate women who are still early in their careers and have the potential to shape the future of their fields for years to come.